 Medi-Cal is California's version of the federal Medicaid program.
-With a combination of federal and state funding, Medi-Cal provides health care coverage to qualifying residents who make less than a certain percentage of the Federal Poverty Level (FPL).
+With a combination of federal and state funding, Medi-Cal provides health care coverage to qualifying residents who make less than a certain percentage of the Federal Poverty Level (FPL) or qualifying residents who are eligible for Supplemental Security Income (SSI).
 Medi-Cal offers three basic levels of benefits - full scope, limited scope and special programs.